awatson1978/dataset-dowjones/README.md

-**dataset-dictionary** is a Meteorite package that provides a the Webster Unabridged English Dictionary.
+**dataset-dowjones** is a Meteorite package that provides a the Webster Unabridged English Dictionary.

 ------------------------
 ### Examples